srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 # Best for: Compliance, security-sensitive, high-performance workloads
 ```

+_Caption: Dedicated CELLs maximize isolation and compliance at higher cost; ideal for regulated or high-throughput tenants._

 #### **Mixed Tenancy Deployment**
 ```powershell
 # Intelligent assignment based on tenant requirements with maximum resilience